Skip to main content

 I still fondly remember relishing Abhada, esp.
 Khiri (kheer), Kanika, Mohoro, Besoro, Dalli, saggo and dalma.
 Khiri, Kanika and Dalli are my favourite items that I used to relish the most.
 Those precious moments of tech-free days with parents and siblings, and with Sri Jagannath's grace, are the memories that I treasure for the rest of my life.

-The day filled simple / innocent happiness continue to inspire my faith and remain among my most treasured childhood memories.
+The day filled with simple / innocent happiness continue to inspire my faith and remain among my most treasured childhood memories.

 Further Exploration: Unique Idols and Unique Traditions